Henry VIII

 Power tends to corrupt, and absolute power corrupts absolutely.
 Great men are almost always bad men, even when they exercise influence and not authority, still more when you superadd the tendency or the certainty of corruption by authority.
 There is no worse heresy than that the office sanctifies the holder of it.
 [38]

 The above quotation seems more precise than the old medieval saw, “Pride goeth before a fall.”
 Acton’s Law flows from the older saying, but it is easier to draw out the political implications from what its author says: holders of great offices tend to conflate their own desires and ambitions with the powers of the office they hold, and even with the good of the people subject to those powers.
+Authoritarian rulers invariably confound the interests and well-being of the nation they rule with their own interests and well-being.

-Manifestly, King Henry did not consider his own interests as compatible with the imperatives of the Catholic Church, and he eventually ran out of patience with a servant, however exalted, who not only enriched himself by means of his office but also presumed to settle his romantic affairs for him.
+Manifestly, King Henry did not consider his own interests compatible with the imperatives of the Catholic Church, and he eventually ran out of patience with a servant, however exalted, who not only enriched himself by means of his office but also presumed to settle his romantic affairs for him.

-Acton’s Law aside, the Shakespearean portrait we get of Cardinal Wolsey is not that of a thoroughly bad man, and certainly not of a monster.
+Acton’s Law aside, the Shakespeare-and-Fletcher portrait we get of Cardinal Wolsey is not that of a thoroughly bad man, and certainly not that of a monster.
 There is dignity in Wolsey’s willingness and even eagerness to put his earthly authorities behind him and seek the absolution of heaven.
 He died of an illness late in 1530, which spared him the ordeal of being put on trial for treason.

 ACT 4